-For example, if you set the lever to 78° F but the thermostat isn't level, the system may cool to 75° F. Cooling costs can rise by 25 to 35 percent.
-(Level the thermostat easily using adjustment screws behind the faceplate, or have it leveled during the unit's next professional servicing).
+Level the thermostat easily using adjustment screws behind the faceplate or have it leveled during the unit's next professional servicing.

-- The house has a package-unit cen-45. tral air conditioner at one end, lona supply and return ductwork beneath the house and a garage converted to an uninsulated TV / family room at the farthest distance from the air conditioner.
-A couple of ducts are added to the air distribution system to supply cool air to the family room.
-This is a recipe for high bills in summer, but even higher ones in winter.
-The ductwork has the longest possible run, both ways, to cool the room that aets the most evening use.
-The walls and ceiling of this former aaraae lack insulation.
-The air conditioner's delivery fan is probably not powerful enough to handle the additional area, and the add-on ducts result in an imbalanced system that no longer delivers the requisite 400 cubicfeet-per-minute (cfm) of air across the air conditioner's evaporator coils (per ton of cooling capacity).
-It all adds up to high cooling and even higher heating costs. - 46.
+- The house has a package-unit central 44. air conditioner at one end, long supply and return ductwork beneath the house and a garage converted to an uninsulated TV / family room at the farthest distance from the air conditioner.
+A couple of ducts are added to the air distribution system to supply cool air to the new family room.
+This is a recipe for high bills in summer and even higher ones in winter.
+The ductwork has the longest possible run, both ways, to cool the room that gets the most evening use.
+The walls and ceiling of this former garage lack insulation.
+The air conditioner's delivery fan is probably not powerful enough to handle the additional area, and the addon ducts result in an imbalanced system that no longer delivers the requisite 400 cubic-feet-per-minute (cfm) of air across the air conditioner's evaporator coils (per ton of cooling capacity).
+It all adds up to high cooling and even higher heating costs. - 45.
 The air conditioning components are mismatched.
-For example, a new "high efficiency" outdoor unit (the condenser) is mismatched to the original 15-yearold indoor unit (the indoor fan and evaporator coil).
+For example, a new, high efficiency outdoor unit (the condenser) is mismatched to the original, 15-year-old indoor unit (the indoor fan and evaporator coil).
 The original copper refrigerant lines connect the outdoor and indoor units.
 This results in low efficiency and high operating costs.
 A new outdoor condenser matched with an old indoor fan / coil may cool the house but rarely achieves the rated efficiency posted on the new condenser.

-- 47. A newly added room is hot, so the customer lowers the thermostat setting for the whole house.
+- 46. A newly added room is hot, so the customer lowers the thermostat setting for the whole house.
 The air supply duct in the attic for the new room is laid out and connected to the "boot" above the register, but it is never connected into the main system.
 No cooled air is delivered to the new room.
 Instead, hot air enters from the attic.
-Surprisingly, unconnected air ducts in attics are common to find. - 48.
+Surprisingly, unconnected air ducts in attics are common to find. - 47.
 The ductwork boots behind the registers are loose, or ducts under the house have fallen off of the register boots.
 In this case, the AC system is cooling the crawl space.